cinghie/wordpress-starter-pack/wp-content/plugins/yith-woocommerce-request-a-quote/README.txt

 4. "Request a Quote" Email - Settings page

 == Changelog ==
+= 1.6.0 - Released on 3 Dec 2020 =
+* New: Support for WooCommerce 4.8
+* Update: Plugin Framework
+* Fix: Issue with WooCommerce Germanized

 = 1.5.9 - Released on 4 Nov 2020 =
 * New: Support for WordPress 5.6
 * New: Support for WooCommerce 4.7